agronholm/anyio/docs/signals.rst

     run(main)

+.. note:: Signal handlers can only be installed in the main thread, so they will not work when the
+    event loop is being run through :func:`~anyio.start_blocking_portal`, for instance.

 .. note:: Windows does not natively support signals so do not rely on this in a cross platform
     application.